-Miss Coco is the Director of Miss Coco Murray, a mobile dance education business and the Artistic Director of Coco Collective, an intergenerational, multi-disciplinary team of artists offering collaborative arts-based projects.
+Miss Coco is an award-winning dancer, social entrepreneur, cultural arts programmer, arts educator, mentor, dance instructor and writer.
+In addition, she is Director of Miss Coco Murray, a mobile dance education business and the Artistic Director of Coco Collective, an intergenerational, multi-disciplinary team of artists offering collaborative arts-based projects.

 She is an established arts educator with Vibe Arts, Creative Connect mentor with Nia Centre for the Arts and a mentor to emerging dance artists with the Window of Opportunity's project funded by the Ontario Black Youth Action Plan.
 Coco supported the Cultural Pluralism Arts Movement Ontario as a Research Assistant.
 She is also a contributing writer with Dance Current Magazine and Dance Collection Dance.